JassWaraich/HawksEye/README.md

 # HawksEye
-This is an eye tracking application which detects the eyes of the user via Cam.
-User needs to have UNIX based OS.Developed in Python using OpenCV.
+This is an eye tracking application which detects the eyes of the user via Cam.Its developed in Python using OpenCV.